Access to medicines: Campaigns

 A number of countries and organizations have efforts to improve access to medicines in specific areas of the world.

 The Canada's Access to Medicines Regime allows developing countries to bring in medicines at lower cost.
 It specifically allows companies in Canada who may not own the right to make a medication to do so for export to certain countries in the developing world.

 Médecins Sans Frontières has had such a campaign since 1999 known as the Campaign for Access to Essential Medicines.
+On June 20, 2024, MSF announced closing down its Access-to-medicines campaign focused on enabling access to medicines in resource limited settings.
+MSF plans to replace the campaign with a new effort that will focus on products, like medicines and vaccines, that MSF needs for its own relief efforts.
+Several advocates have criticized this move including the Treatment Action Group.

 In Tanzania, the Ministry of Health and the Tanzania Food and Drugs Authority and the Strategies for Enhancing Access to Medicines Program introduced accredited drug dispensing outlets, with aid from Bill & Melinda Gates Foundation.
 It worked to create a nationwide chain of dispensers, which provide quality pharmaceutical drugs and services to its citizens.

 The GAVI vaccination alliance is an international public-private partnership, created in 2000, devoted to improving access to vaccines in low-income countries.
 The organization partners with several developing countries, donor governments, research agencies, and vaccines companies in both in industrialized and developing countries.
 It also partners with organizations such as the World Health Organization, UNICEF, the World Bank, the Bill & Melinda Gates Foundation and other private philanthropists.
 GAVI is noted as an important source of external funding for vaccines in low-income countries and played a crucial role in introducing the HPV vaccine and other new vaccines to developing countries.

 In Kenya, the Kenya Coalition for Access to Essential Medicines (KCAEM), was formed in response to Kenya's Industrial Property Act 2001.
 The act outlined the rights of patent holders.
 Members of this coalition are local community-based and national NGOs, international NGOs, healthcare providers, journalists, lawyers and other individuals.
 The coalition works primarily with people living with HIV/AIDS and access to essential HIV/AIDS medications and treatments.
 It urges for flexibility in interpreting the TRIPS Agreement and efforts to implement production of generic antiretroviral drugs by local manufacturers and/or to import inexpensive drugs.
 It also calls for pharmaceutical companies to reduce the price of their medications.
 The coalition has garnered support from key government officials and organizations such as Kenyan Property Institute, Kenyan Ministry of Trade, and the Minister of Trade Mr. Nicholas Biwott MP.